cenit-io/miesh-integrations/docs/translators/parse_from_sapsf_perpersonal_to_sftp_server_upload_request.md

-# Create template-translator for upload PerPersonal file to SFTP-Server
+# Create template-translator for upload the PerPersonal records to SFTP-Server file

 ## Requirements